milochen0418/gifts-differing/PART II Effects of the Preferences on Personality/CH03_TypeTableForComparisonAndDiscovery.md

 For the National Merit finalists, Figure 9, the frequency of N went up from 54 percent to 82.7 percent.
 Of the remaining 17.3 percent who were S, the outstanding survivor was ISTJ, holding 5 percent of the sample.

+**(Plz get figure 10 from original book)**
+**Figure 10 Philadelphia Girls' Hight School Student (N = 348 females)**

+The corresponding selective high school for females is Philadelphia Girls's High School, which has the same requirements for admission as Central.
+Frequency distributions in the Type Tables in Figures 10 and 11 are much like those for the corresponding male samples, except that the males have a majority for T, whereas the females have a majority for F, as has been seen before.

+Introverts at Girl's High  are 38.2 percent, rising to 52.1 percent among the National Merit finalists.

+Intuitives at Girls' High are 50 percent, rising to 81.8 percent in the National Merit sample.

+**(Plz get figure 11 from original book)**
+**Figure 11 National Merit Finalists (N = 330 females)**

+As with ISTJ for the males, the outstanding survivor of the S types among the female National Merit finalists was ISFJ, with a 5 percent frequency matching that of the males.

+Here self-selection begins.
+After high school, students can choose whatever line of study they like.
+The degree of self-selection exercised by any type in any sample can be indicated by the self-0selection ratio (SSR), which is the percentage frequency of that type in the sample divided by its percentage frequency in the appropriate base population.
+For the samples in this chapter, except for the arts and counseling students, the base population is 3,503 high school males (Figure 3).

+**(Plz get figure 12 from original book)**
+**Figure 12 Liberal Arts Students (N = 3,676 males)**

+In Figures 12-23, the SSR is shown for each of the sixteen types, Values above 1.00 show positive self-selection.
+Values below 1.00 show some degree of avoidance.
+Where types with the highest SSR (often 1.20 or higher) are adjacent, they make a self-selection area and are shaded in the Type Table.

+For the males in liberal arts, shown in Figure 12, the self-selection area consists of the four NF types, typically interested in literature and humanities, and the two INT types, mildly interested in liberal arts but more interested in other fields.